CharlieGreenman/webpack2-angular2-razroo/README.md

   - libs     // Third-party libraries such as jQuery, Moment, Underscore, etc. index.html

-As Angular 1.5 introduces components, this build tries to be as progressive as possible.
+As Angular2. this build tries to be as progressive as possible.
 For instance, it uses css-modules, testing with jasmine, karma, protracter, ng-redux, and eslint.

  Some of the things that this build includes.
 Webpack